attriaayush/tuntap/README.md

 ## Known issues

-* Tested only on Linux.
+* Tested only on MacOS.
 Probably doesn't work anywhere else, but pull requests adding support for other OSes are welcome.
 * The asynchronous interface is very minimal and probably inefficient.
 It'll need to be extended to allow more flexible or efficient use.